SaiGuy1/Project-Zero/readme.md

 * Game Over
     * Once a player or CPU reach a total score of two, a dialogue box will appear, indicating whether the player or the CPU won the game.
     * The user can choose to play again or close the page.

+## Stretch Goals
+* Fighting Animations
+    * Character-card appearances.
+    * Character-card transition to the ring.
+    * Character attacks.
+    * Attack effects ("Pow", "Bang", "Smash")
+* Add an animated referee
+    * Summary of round dialogue.
+    * Dialogue if user is taking too long to pick an attack.
+    * Declare a winner.